 - Look out for pipes that have little or no insulation wound around them.

-Locate the Frozen Parts in the Pipe
+Locate The Pipe’s Frozen Parts

 Going as far as picking out which pipe is frozen is a great effort on your part.
 But that’s not all.
 Finding the exact spot in the pipe that’s been blocked by ice is elemental for remedying the problem quickly.